-*All of our group classes are also available online on a one-on-one basis, except for "Presentation and Speech Writing".
+*All of our group classes are also available online on a one-on-one basis.

 See the schedules for our group classes here: